Handlers and Filters

 onEntryXXXFunction

-: execute on all of your specific entry function calls.
+: executes on all of your specific entry function calls.
 The first argument is the payload of the function with fully decoded and typed arguments.
-Refercoin.TransferPayload
+Refer tocoin.TransferPayload

 as an example.
 The second argument isAptosContext

-Notice by default it will only capture the successful entry function calls.
-If you also want to inspect the failed ones, you can pass an extra argument as follow.
+Note that by default it will only capture the successful entry function calls.
+If you also want to inspect the failed ones, you can pass an extra argument as follows.
 The failed transaction payload will not include the

 arguments_typed